SafeHavenMaps/safehaven/README.md

 ## Configure

 SafeHaven is initialized with a default user named `admin` with a random password, which can be retrieved from backend logs.
 The administration panel will provide you with the ability to create new users and manage the application.

-A wiki will be available soon to help you with the configuration.
+To learn more about the configuration, you can visit [our documentation website](https://docs.safehavenmaps.org).

 ### Start the docker container: